Time-domain diffuse optics: Physical concepts

-Multiple scattering events broaden the DTOF and the attenuation of a result of both absorption and scattering as they divert photons from the direction of the detector.
-Higher scattering leads to a more delayed and a broader DTOF and higher absorption reduces the amplitude and changes the slope of the tail of the DTOF.
+Multiple scattering events broaden the DTOF and the attenuation of a result of both absorption and scattering, as they divert photons from the direction of the detector.
+Higher scattering leads to a broader and more delayed DTOF, and higher absorption reduces the amplitude and changes the slope of the tail of the DTOF.
 Since absorption and scattering have different effects on the DTOF, they can be extracted independently while using a single source-detector separation.
-Moreover, the penetration depth in TD depends solely on the photon arrival times and is independent of the source-detector separation unlike in CW approach.
+Moreover, the penetration depth in TD depends solely on the photon arrival times and is independent of the source-detector separation, unlike in the CW approach.

-The theory of light propagation in diffusive media is usually dealt with using the framework of radiative transfer theory under the multiple scattering regime.
+The theory of light propagation in diffusive media is usually dealt with using the framework of radiative transfer theory under the multiple-scattering regime.
 It has been demonstrated that radiative transfer equation under the diffusion approximation yields sufficiently accurate solutions for practical applications.
 For example, it can be applied for the semi-infinite geometry or the infinite slab geometry, using proper boundary conditions.
 The system is considered as a homogeneous background and an inclusion is considered as an absorption or scattering perturbation.